-Cleansers using natural ingredients are readily available—you just need to know what to look for.
-The ground almonds in Angels On Bare Skin, polenta in Let The Good Times Roll and aduki beans in our cooling Mask Of Magnaminty all offer a natural way to remove dead skin cells while the fine sea salt in Ocean Salt not only exfoliates, but also helps to remineralize and brighten skin tone—and when you wash them down the drain, they’ll break down without harming our ecosystem.
+Cleansers using natural ingredients are readily available, so you won’t have trouble finding an environmentally friendly product that’ll leave your skin looking clear and your complexion fresh.
+The ground almonds in Angels On Bare Skin, polenta in Let The Good Times Roll and aduki beans in our cooling Mask Of Magnaminty all offer a natural way to remove dead skin cells, while the fine sea salt in Ocean Salt not only exfoliates, but also helps to remineralize and brighten skin tone.
+And when you wash these down the drain, they’ll break down without harming our ecosystem.
 Plus, they’re all available in self-preserving formulas, which have no synthetic preservatives added to them.

-For our glitters and plastics, we’ve avoided microplastics completely by switching our glitter to synthetic mica and mineral, as well as using seaweed-based pigments and natural starch-based lusters.
-Our ingredient suppliers have worked hard to develop these plastic-free alternatives for our products, all of which are safe for the environment.
+For our glitters and plastics, we’ve avoided microplastics completely by switching our glitter to synthetic mica.
+Our ingredient suppliers have worked hard to develop a plastic-free alternative for our products, making it safe for the environment.

 Everything we wash down the drain will eventually end up somewhere in our ecosystem—and in the case of non-biodegradable microplastics, they’ll stay there forever.
-The use of microplastics by cosmetics manufacturers has been largely unregulated in most countries, but in 2016, U.S. and Canadian governments classified microplastics as toxic substances with a plan to phase them out from all personal care and cosmetic products over the next couple of years.
+The use of microplastics by cosmetics manufacturers has been largely unregulated in most countries, but Canada has officially made their use in products illegal, and some states across the US are following suit.

-Want to avoid microplastics?
-Start by checking the labels of all your products to determine if they contain any plastic-based materials.
-Cosmetics with natural, safe ingredients are easy to source out and will leave your skin feeling clean, smooth and radiant.
+So, say goodbye to microbeads!
+And remember, cosmetics with natural, safe ingredients are easy to source and will leave your skin feeling clean, smooth and radiant.